Marion is proud to be the best place in Iowa to raise a family and grow a business. Here we reach higher and achieve more. In business and in life.

 Did you know?

-Marion was proud to receive the All-Star Community Award in 2017 from the Iowa League of Cities.
-Marion was among three of Iowa's 945 cities to garner such recognition for the Klopfenstein Amphitheater for the Performing Arts at Lowe Park.
+Marion was proud to receive the All-Star Community Award in both 2017 and 2018 from the Iowa League of Cities.
+Marion was among three of Iowa's 945 cities to garner such recognition.
+In 2017, the Klopfenstein Amphitheater for the Performing Arts at Lowe Park was recognized.
+In 2018, the community won the award for the Uptown Artway placemaking project.

 Marion landed in the top 10 percent of Best Small Cities in America according to WalletHub in the fall of 2017.
 WalletHub’s analysts compared more than 1,200 U.S. cities with populations between 25,000 and 100,000 based on 33 key indicators of livability.
 They range from housing costs to school-system quality to restaurants per capita.
 Marion secured the number two spot among all 1,200 communities for lowest housing costs.